visgl/deck.gl-community/docs/modules/graph-gl/advanced/custom-layout.md

 GraphGL will keep retrieving the position of nodes and edges from the layout.
 You will need to provide two getters `getNodePosition` and `getEdgePosition`.

 - getNodePosition: return the position of the node [x, y].
+If the position is not available (not calculated), returning nullish will hide the node.
 - getEdgePosition: return the rendering information of the edge, including:
   -- type: the type of the edge, it should be 'LINE', 'SPLINE_CURVE', or 'PATH'.
   -- sourcePosition: the position of source node.